ShuklaGroup/esmdynamic/README.md

 ### Installation <a name="install"></a>

 We recommend using the Dockerfile method to create an image with all required packages.
 Due to package deprecations, it may be difficult to install all requirements in a Python (e.g., Conda) environment.
-Additionally, the Docker setup process conviniently downloads the model weights.
+Additionally, the Docker setup process conveniently downloads the model weights.
 The only downside is that the Docker image takes relatively more space (~20 GB).

 #### Docker <a name="install-docker"></a>